 went to a prestigious law school … then clerked for a judge (on a tropical Pacific isle, of all places) and finally secured a position at a venerable firm in Washington, D.C. (but convinced Shea & Gardner that he needed to spend a year bumming around Africa before starting.) … “My Amherst education has not been wasted at all.
 I use it more in this business than I ever did in lawyering.
 I never was completely comfortable with the idea of being a lawyer, anyway.”

-This creaky old regulation still prohibits any beer labeling that...Continue Reading Leave a Comment
+This creaky old regulation still prohibits any beer labeling that is...Continue Reading Leave a Comment

 You read that right.
 It’s far from Chopin Vodka.
 It’s Chokin’ Vodka.
 Chokin’ Chicken Vodka to be more precise.
 This may signal that it’s time for the Wild Turkey and even the Rex Goliath to step aside and make way for another bird.
 We are pleased to see that many fun, inventive labels keep going through.
 I am a little surprised that it was ok to say “Not intended To Grow Hair On A Goat’s Ass.”
 Chokin’ Chicken is bottled by Gatlinburg Barrelhouse LLC of Gatlinburg, Tennessee.Continue Reading Leave a Comment